Parker Solar Probe observations of near-$f_{\rm ce}$ harmonics emissions in the near-Sun solar wind and their dependence on the magnetic field direction: Conclusion

 \section{Conclusion}

 We have used Parker Solar Probe data to investigate the connection between the ambient magnetic field and the emission of near-$f_{\rm ce}$ harmonics waves in the near-Sun solar wind.
 The results suggest that the magnetic field vector direction is a determining factor for the emission of near-$f_{\rm ce}$ harmonics.
 Wave emission occurs only when the ambient magnetic field points to a narrow region in space, bounded by polar and azimuthal angular ranges in the RTN coordinate system of correspondingly $80^{\degree} \lesssim \thetaB \lesssim 100^{\degree}$ and $10^{\degree} \lesssim \phiB \lesssim 30^{\degree}$.
 This dependence on the magnetic field direction is consistent for almost every near-$f_{\rm ce}$ harmonics event measured by PSP throughout its eleven close orbits to the Sun.
 The few outliers do not deviate more than $5^{\degree}$ from one of the angular boundaries described above.
 Wave amplitudes are highest when both angles are close to the center of their respective angular interval favorable to wave emissions.
 In addition, the data shows that the angular range for wave emission, as well as the intensity peaking when both spherical angles are closer to center of their respective wave emission interval, is observed for variations in the magnetic field direction at time scales that vary from large-scale variations on a minute scale down to small-scale magnetic field oscillations at a sub-second scale.
+Near-$f_{\rm ce}$ harmonics emissions are well correlated to a noticeable decrease in the intensity of broadband magnetic field fluctuations in the frequency range $10\,\unit{Hz} \sim 100\,\unit{Hz}$.
+The higher the amplitude of the near-$f_{\rm ce}$ harmonics, the more pronounced the decrease observed in the magnetic field turbulent spectrum.
+During the wave emissions, there can be present low-frequency waves with frequency $2\,\unit{Hz}$ to $10\,\unit{Hz}$, which corresponds to a few times the proton gyrofrequency.
+The low-frequency waves show a high degree of polarization and can be left- or right-handed polarized, while broadband fluctuations do not show a distinct polarization pattern.
+We could not identify a clear correlation between the near-$f_{\rm ce}$ harmonics and the low-frequency waves.
+However, due to the high co-occurrence rate between the high and low frequency waves, and the fact that the ion-scale waves may interact with the near-$f_{\rm ce}$ harmonics at small time scales, we could not fully discard a possible correlation.
+More studies are required to determine if the low-frequency waves actually have any contribution to the emission of the high-frequency harmonics.